Warning: These libraries are no longer supported. We recommend Python Maltego-TRX

 $ sudo apt-get update $ sudo apt-get install python-psycopg2

-This transform example will query another sample database containing information about the domain paterva.com.
+This Transform example will query another sample database containing information about the domain maltego.com.
 The database includes columns for the DNS names and the IP addresses related to the domain.
-The transform example below will query the sample database for DNS names that resolve to the IP address specified as the input entity.
-This transform also shows how transform settings can be used to specify additional pieces of information when a transform is run.
-In this case a transform setting is used to specify a pattern that must be matched in the DNS names before it can be returned from the transform.
+The Transform example below will query the sample database for DNS names that resolve to the IP address specified as the input Entity.

 #import the PostgreSQL python library import psycopg2 def trx_postgresExampleTransform(m): TRX = MaltegoTransform() #Read the value of the input entity.
 IP = m.Value #Read transform setting for pattern that needs to be match by returned DNS names.
 DnsPattern = m.getTransformSetting('DnsPattern') #Read database password from file. try: f = open('dbConfig.txt', 'r') except: TRX.addUIMessage('Could not find dbConfig file.', UIM_FATAL) return TRX.returnOutput() #Create variables to store database connection details. server = "LocalHost" username = "postgres" password = f.read() database = "postgres" #Connect to database using the details from the dbConfig file. try: conn = psycopg2.connect(database, user, host, password) except: TRX.addUIMessage('Could not access database, please ensure that your database details are correct.', UIM_FATAL) return TRX.returnOutput() #Define the cursor for the database connection c = conn.cursor() #Run the execute method using a placeholders for the inputs and enter their values in a list in the second parameter of the execute method. c.execute("SELECT DNSNAME FROM iptodns WHERE IP = %s AND WHERE DNSNAME = %s;", [IP, '*'+DnsPattern+'*']) rows = c.fetchall() #Create a new entity for each row that is returned. for i,eachRow in enumerate(rows): if eachRow: TRX.addEntity('maltego.DNSName',eachRow) #Read the slider value and break the loop when the number of entities exceeds the slider value if i>=m.Slider: break return TRX.returnOutput()

-Running this transform on the IP address "22.214.171.124" which belongs to Paterva and specifying the pattern to match "paterva" in the transform setting results in the graph on the right below:
+Running this Transform on the IP address "184.108.40.206" which belongs to Maltego and specifying the pattern to match "maltego" in the Transform setting results in the graph on the right below: